MarkPearl/Blog_BookReviews/_posts/2015-12-15-The-Software-Craftsman.md

 I've heard the word Software Craftsman thrown around for a couple of years.
 It's not what I would call a neutral term - I've seen some coments made about Software Craftmanship by some very knowledgable people that say it is not a good thing - that the title is for the exclusive few who feel they know better than everyone else - that many of the people that claim the title have lost touch with the real world and shipping to production.

 I then have to reconcile these views with my own experiences.
-I've worked with many software developers over the years - some good, some really bad.
+I've worked with many software developers over the years - some good and some really bad.
 Some of the best developers I have worked with have humbly taken on the title of software craftsman.

 Which leads me to why I found so much value in this book.
+The main take home I got from 'The Software Craftsman' was to solidify my own understanding of what Software Craftmanship actually means.

+The irony behind it is, based on my current understanding, many who would poo hoo the title are actually software craftsmen in their own right.

-It helped solidify my understanding of what the word actually means - in essence to become a professional developer and have pride in your work.
+So what does it mean?
+Well, it turns out it is hard to put the exact meaning - in essence it means to become a professional developer and have pride in your work - and yes I know that is vague, I would suggest reading the book to understand what I mean by that.

 What I loved most about the book was the journey it took me on.
 The author, Sandro Mancuso, shared several experiences I could relate to directly, which validated my own experiences.